2412labs/lookout/README.md

 Lookout is an intelligent camera based on a Raspberry Pi (with camera module) and AWS.

-Detailed information and configuration steps can be found on the 2412labs blog at https://2412labs.com/lookout/aws/raspi/2017/10/23/lookout-smart-aws-camera-part1-intro.html.
+A detailed blog series can be found on the 2412labs blog at https://2412labs.com/lookout/aws/raspi/2017/10/23/lookout-smart-aws-camera-part1-intro.html.

 # TL;DR - install aws stack: